+Create opportunities for additional employers to locate within Madison County along primary transportation routes.

+Identify lands within or near existing or planned water and sewer service areas to support distribution and other employment facilities.

+Leverage the I-70 interchange to provide additional land area to establish Flex Employment uses.

+Special Use

-Flex Employment Special Use Traditional Residential Park Create opportunities for additional employers to ocate within Madison County along primary Finley Farm is an extension of the Ohio State University College of Veterinary Medicine focusing on large farm animals.
+Finley Farm is an extension of the Ohio State University College of Veterinary Medicine focusing on large farm animals.

+The farm was originally donated in 1976 and serves as a research farm for horses, cattle and camelids

 Expand opportunities for additional residential to meet latent housing demand.

+New residences are located on well-connected streets that enhance the local street network.

+Park

-The Prairie Oaks Metro Park is located in the northeastern portion of the focus area. ransportation routes. dentify lands within or near existing or planned water and sewer service areas to The farm was originally donated in 1976 and serves as a research farm for New residences are located on well-connected streets that enhance the local street network.
+The Prairie Oaks Metro Park is located in the northeastern portion of the focus area.

 The park features nearly 500 acres of lush flowering prairies and grasslands.
-As a regional attraction for support distribution and other employment facilities. horses, cattle and camelids Primarily single-family with limited multi-unit central Ohio residents, this land should continue to be Leverage the I-70 nterchange to provide additional land area to establish Flex Employment structures. preserved for continued enjoyment. uses. and the second se 1
+As a regional attraction for central Ohio residents, this land should continue to be preserved for continued enjoyment.

-NALL C